Travel restrictions at U.S. land borders extended through Jan. 21

 WASHINGTON (Reuters) -U.S. land borders with Canada and Mexico will remain closed to non-essential travel until at least Jan.
-21 with coronavirus cases spiking to record numbers across the country, U.S. and Canadian officials said on Friday.
+21 with coronavirus cases spiking to record numbers, U.S. and Canadian officials said on Friday.

+Canadian Prime Minister Justin Trudeau wrote on Twitter on Friday that “to keep Canadians safe, we’ve extended the measures currently in place at the Canada-US border by another 30 days.”

-Canada has shown little interest in lifting the restrictions as the virus runs rampant across the United States.
-U.S. officials had previously sought some revisions especially for restrictions impacting residents along the Canadian border.
+Canada has shown little interest in lifting the restrictions.
+U.S. officials had previously sought some revisions especially for residents along the Canadian border.

+The virus is raging in the United States and Canada’s second wave is worsening as the holidays approach.

 The United States recorded more than 200,000 COVID-19 cases per day for four straight days, according to a Reuters tally of official data.
 A record 3,253 U.S. deaths were reported on Wednesday.